nsmeltz/Kickstarter-Analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Kickstarting with Excel
-Module 1 Kickstarter Analysis project
+Module 1 An Analysis of Kickstarter Campaigns Project

 ## Overview of Project